 Several U.S. states, along with federal and provincial governments in Canada, are considering policies that would make appliance manufacturers responsible for ensuring that the packaging used to ship their products is recycled.
 The proposals so far have focused heavily on reducing the prevalence of single-use plastic material.

 AHAM recognizes the importance of finding solutions on this important environmental issue.

-Plastics’ benefit to society is indisputable, but reducing its environmental footprint requires sound public policy.
-AHAM is interested in being part of the solution and will support reasonable policies on plastics and recycling that are consistent with these key industry policies:
+Plastics’ benefit to society is indisputable, and reducing its environmental footprint requires sound public policy.
+AHAM is interested in being part of the solution and will support reasonable policies on plastics and recycling that are consistent with AHAM's 8 Key Principles to Manage Packaging:

-• Source reduction requirements must be realistic and consider whether viable alternatives exist.
+• Source reduction requirements must be realistic and consider whether packaging alternatives are adequate.

 • Policies must recognize the difference between consumer and non-consumer facing packaging.

 • Extended producer responsibility (EPR) policies, which are supposedly intended to make manufacturers responsible for the costs of recycling, must give manufacturers the ability to exercise proper oversight without being required to give preferential treatment to existing partners, collectors, or municipal recycling programs during the EPR program’s design and implementation.